develop2arman/rust-all-in-one/workspace/pointers/smartpointer/compiletime/box/BOX.md

 >
 > However, **boxes have a known size**, so by inserting a box in a recursive type definition, you can have recursive types.

 > **Box is very useful for returning traits**.
-You also saw that we can use impl Trait to return other traits, or closures.
+You also saw that we can **use impl Trait to return other traits, or closures**.
 Box can be used in a similar way.

 > You can use a **Box because otherwise the compiler won't know the size of the value**.
 >
->> [[dyn]] is a word that shows you that you are talking about a trait, not a struct or anything else.
+>> **[[dyn]]** is a word that shows you that you are talking about a **trait**, not a struct or anything else.

 ## Recursive

 > At compile time, Rust needs to know how much space a type takes up.
 One type whose size can’t be known at compile time is a recursive type, where a value can have as part of itself another value of the same type.
 Because this nesting of values could theoretically continue infinitely, Rust doesn’t know how much space a value of a recursive type needs.
 However, boxes have a known size, so by inserting a box in a recursive type definition, you can have recursive types.

-> Let’s explore the cons list, which is a data type common in functional programming languages, as an example of a recursive type.
-The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.
+> Let’s explore the cons list, which is a data type common in **functional programming languages, as an example of a recursive type.** The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.
 > A cons list is a data structure.

 > cons function (short for “construct function”) constructs a new pair from its two arguments, which usually are a single value and another pair.
 These pairs containing pairs form a list.